Gerry Collins (politician): Minister for Posts and Telegraphs (1970–1973)

 In the wake of the Arms Crisis in 1970, a major reshuffle of the cabinet took place.
 Four ministers, Charles Haughey, Neil Blaney, Kevin Boland and Mícheál Ó Móráin, were either sacked, resigned or retired from the government, due to the scandal that was about to take place.
 Collins was appointed Minister for Posts and Telegraphs.
-It was a tough time for Fianna Fáil, as the party nearly faced a split due disagreements over its Northern Ireland policy.
-Collins, in spite of coming from a strong republican background, remained loyal to Taoiseach Jack Lynch in his moderate approach to the Northern Ireland situation.
+It was a tough time for Fianna Fáil, as the party nearly faced a split due to disagreements over its Northern Ireland policy.
+Collins, despite coming from a strong republican background, remained loyal to Taoiseach Jack Lynch in his moderate approach to the Northern Ireland situation.

 During his tenure as a Minister, Collins introduced a controversial law which prohibited organisations committed to violence, such as the IRA, from making media broadcasts.
 On 19 November 1972, an interview with Seán Mac Stíofáin was broadcast on the RTÉ This Week radio programme.
 Mac Stíofáin was arrested on the same day and the interview was later used as evidence against him on a trial of IRA membership, and on 25 November, he was sentenced to six months imprisonment by the Special Criminal Court in Dublin.
 Political fallout arising from the interview was considerable and some days later, Collins sacked the entire RTÉ Authority as he felt that they disobeyed the controversial new law.

-In 1973, Fianna Fáil were ousted after sixteen years in government, as the National Coalition of Fine Gael and the Labour Party took office.
+In 1973, Fianna Fáil was ousted after sixteen years in government, as the National Coalition of Fine Gael and the Labour Party took office.
 Collins was retained on Jack Lynch's new front bench as Spokesperson for Agriculture.
-After two years in that position he was promoted to Spokesperson for Justice in a front bench reshuffle in 1975.
-In this capacity he was highly critical of the government's management of the Garda Síochána.
+After two years in that position, he was promoted to Spokesperson for Justice in a front bench reshuffle in 1975.
+In this capacity, he was highly critical of the government's management of the Garda Síochána.

 Minister for Justice (1977–1981)

-In defiance of the opinion polls and political commentators Fianna Fáil swept to power with a huge 20-seat Dáil majority following the 1977 general election.
+In defiance of the opinion polls and political commentators, Fianna Fáil swept to power with a huge 20-seat Dáil majority following the 1977 general election.
 Collins, at thirty-eight years of age, was one of the youngest members of Jack Lynch's new cabinet and was appointed Minister for Justice.
-In spite of the sensitive nature of the portfolio, he was viewed as a safe pair of hands.
+Despite the sensitive nature of the portfolio, he was viewed as a safe pair of hands.
 He had a good working relationship with the Garda Síochána, primarily due to his establishment of the Ryan tribunal, which saw all ranks receive huge pay increases in his first year in office.

 In December 1979, Jack Lynch resigned as Taoiseach and as Fianna Fáil leader.
 The succession resulted in a straight contest between Charles Haughey and George Colley.
 The latter had the backing of the majority of the existing cabinet, including Collins, however, a backbench revolt saw Haughey become Taoiseach.
 Collins, much to his disappointment, was retained in his existing position as Minister for Justice, holding office until Fianna Fáil lost power following the 1981 general election.